rgrove/sanitize/README.md

 discouraged, since IE allows script execution within conditional comments.
 The default value is `false`.

+#### :allow_doctype (boolean)

+Whether or not to allow well-formed HTML doctype declarations such as "<!DOCTYPE html>" when sanitizing a document.
+This setting is ignored when sanitizing fragments.
+The default value is `false`.

 #### :attributes (Hash)

 Attributes to allow on specific elements.
 Specify all element names and